acgetchell/CDT-plusplus/README.md

 working directory for troubleshooting.
 If `VCPKG_ROOT` already names the clean official checkout at the manifest baseline, the script respects it; otherwise it uses the pinned disposable checkout described above.
 The script invokes the `reference` configure and build presets followed by the `reference-smoke` test preset; products and tests are isolated under `out/build/reference`.
-On Windows, `scripts\build.bat` provides the corresponding developer-mode entry point and `scripts\fast-build.bat` retains the user-mode build path.
+Windows uses the same presets through `scripts\build.bat`, while `scripts\fast-build.bat` configures the same reference tree and builds only the primary `cdt` target.

 ### Project Layout